qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Time-of-Check to time-of-use (TOCTOU).
 - Modifying a container when for looping on it.
 Single-thread "data race".
 - Unintended sharing of mutable data.
 For example in Python `[[0] * 10] * 10` does not create a proper 2D array.
-- A number starting with 0 will be seen as octonary number (`0123` is 83).
 - For integer `(low + high) / 2` may overflow.
 A safer way is `low + (high - low) / 2`
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting on database, the flamegraph may not include that 90% which is misleading.
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.